top of page

 • Utilise post-consumer waste.

-Available on request, ATSM testing undertaken to demonstrate material properties.
+Testing undertaken by NATA Accredited laboratories to demonstrate material properties.

 Currently the ropes & nets from the fishing industry are not recycled and may end up as landfill or is stockpiled on site and in some cases ends up dumped in our oceans, contributing significantly to ocean pollution.